In the series of firsts: snow holidays!

-Céline, mother of two young children and co-creator of the online store specializing in outdoor equipment for toddlers, Les Petits Baroudeurs, gives us some advice here on mountain vacations with a baby.
+Céline, mother of 2 young children, and co-creator of the online store specializing in equipment for toddlers for outdoor activities, Les Petits Baroudeurs, gives us here some advice on mountain holidays with a baby.

-With our easy-to-take on-the-go formats ( small meals in sachets , pouches for breakfast , snacks and desserts , round biscuits in sachets ), we know how to feed our little ones when we go to the mountains.
-However, dressing them is another story!
-So, we called on an expert and here is the result!
+With our convenient on-the-go options perfect for holidays ( small meals in pouches , squeezable pouches for breakfast , snacks, and dessert , and round biscuits in individual bags ), we know how to feed our little ones when we head to the mountains.
+But dressing them is another story!
+So, we called in an expert, and here's the result!

 How to equip your toddler for the mountains?

-To begin with, we favor the 3-layer or multi-layer system.
+To begin with, we prefer the 3-layer or multi-layer system.

-Please note, we're not talking about baby diapers here, but the 3-layer or multi-layer system that allows you to stay warm when it's cold, without getting too hot.
+Note that we're not talking about diapers for the youngest child, but about the 3-layer or multi-layer system that keeps you warm in cold weather without overheating.
 It's a method borrowed from hiking and mountain sports in general.
-You'll see, it's a bit like for us, actually!
+You'll see, it's actually quite similar to what we do!

-1st layer : to start, put your child in a close-fitting, breathable, and quick-drying garment.
-For the mountains in winter, opt for a first layer that also provides warmth and, above all, avoid cotton (very average thermal insulation, not very breathable, and, above all, it dries slowly).
-So, choose children's thermal underwear (yes, they exist!
-Just like for adults, by the way).
-For example, with these innovative and breathable warm baby bodysuits .
-A very practical gift idea to slip into grandma's ear.
+First layer : To start, dress your child in a close-fitting, breathable, and quick-drying garment.
+For winter in the mountains, choose a base layer that also provides warmth, and above all, avoid cotton (very poor thermal insulation, not very breathable, and dries slowly).
+So, opt for children's thermal underwear (yes, they exist!
+Just like for adults!).
+For example, these innovative and breathable warm bodysuits for babies .
+A handy gift idea to whisper in Grandma's ear.

-Second layer : provides warmth.
-Choose a fleece garment or a thin down jacket that can be slipped under a jacket.
+Second layer : this provides warmth.
+So choose a fleece garment or a thin down jacket that can be worn under a coat.
 Simple and effective!

-And for the 3rd layer : this is about equipping your baby with a sort of "armor" against the rain and wind.
-The ideal is therefore to go for a waterproof and windproof jacket, if possible equipped with a waterproof and breathable membrane (Gore-tex type).
-If you don't want to invest in too expensive equipment, think about raincoats that are used in all weather!
+And for the third layer : this is about equipping your baby with a sort of "armor" against the rain and wind.
+Ideally, you should opt for a waterproof and windproof jacket, preferably with a waterproof and breathable membrane (like Gore-Tex).
+If you don't want to invest in expensive gear, consider raincoats that work in all weather conditions!
 And wind ;-)

 Okay!
-Your baby might seem a little cramped.
-But the advantage of this layering system is that you can easily remove or add layers depending on the temperature, while still keeping our little adventurers as comfortable as possible.
+Your baby might look a little bundled up.
+But the advantage of this layering system is that you can easily remove or add layers depending on the temperature while keeping your little adventurers as comfortable as possible.

 And now, for babies who are carried, how do we dress them?